-Collin County had approximately 1.1 million residents as of 2023 and has been among the three fastest-growing large counties in the United States for over a decade.
-Plano is the county seat, while Frisco and McKinney have driven the majority of recent growth.
-The county sits north of Dallas County in the DFW metro — many corporate relocations from California, Illinois, and the northeast have landed headquarters in Plano and Frisco, creating a workforce with significant prior-state record histories.
+Collin County has approximately 1.1 million residents and has been among the three fastest-growing large counties in the United States for over a decade.
+Plano is the largest city; McKinney is the county seat; Frisco and Allen are the other major cities.
+The county sits north of Dallas County in the DFW metro — corporate relocations from California, Illinois, and the northeast have brought significant headquarters operations to Plano and Frisco, creating a workforce with substantial prior-state record histories that often dwarf any Texas records they have accumulated.

 Texas has no unified statewide court portal.
-In Texas, felony records are maintained by the District Clerk and misdemeanor records by the County Clerk — both are separate systems that must be checked independently.
-This split is consistent across all 254 Texas counties and is the most important structural fact to understand before beginning any Collin County search.
-For broader Texas context, see our Texas state guide.
+In Texas, felony records are maintained by the District Clerk and misdemeanor records by the County Clerk — both are separate offices requiring independent searches.
+This split is consistent across all 254 Texas counties and is the single most important structural fact for any Collin County search.
+For broader Texas context and the DFW multi-county dynamic, see our Texas state guide.

 Key takeaways

-• Collin County has approximately 1.1 million residents (U.S. Census Bureau, 2023 ACS) and is one of the fastest-growing large counties in the United States.
+- Collin County has approximately 1.1 million residents (U.S. Census Bureau, 2023 ACS) — one of the fastest-growing large counties in the United States.

 Collin County quick facts

-• Primary court: Collin County District Court and County Court at Law
+- Primary courts: Collin County District Court (felonies/major civil) and County Court at Law (misdemeanors) — separate systems

 Population estimates from the U.S. Census Bureau.